 Admission to Clifton Gorge Music & Arts Festival is free.

-Clifton Gorge Music & Arts Festival: A fun family three day event in Historic Clifton, Greene county, Ohio.
+Clifton Gorge Music & Arts Festival in Clifton, Ohio: A fun family three day event in Historic Clifton, Greene county, Ohio.
 Come see the parade filled with pioneers, scarecrows, floats and music at noon on Saturday.
 Visit the numerous artists booths, wander with food of all good ole Ohio heritage while listening to non- stop live on-stage music, bluegrass, country, rock, we have it all!
 Try your skills at karaoke, join competing games of Corn Hole, horse shoes, bail toss for fun and prizes and enjoy the historic reenactors.
 Lots of fun for kids of all ages!
 Meet us at the gazebo and don’t forget to vote for your favorite scarecrow!
 Located down the street from the beautiful Clifton Gorge Nature Preserve along the Little Miami River.

 The Wilmington Art & Pottery Festival has been discontinued